 Questology UGC Plateform

-Amplifying audience engagement with real-time social content.
+Amplifying engagement with user generated content.

 Massive LED display

-Main screen at Francos de Montréal.
+Main screen at Festival d'été de Québec.

 UGC Stream